JustinhoCHN/SRGAN_Wasserstein/README.md

 ### Wasserstein GAN

-When the SRGAN was first proposed in 2016, we haven't had [Wasserstein GAN](https://arxiv.org/abs/1701.07875)(2017) yet, WGAN using wasserstein distance to measure the disturibution difference between two data set.
+When the SRGAN was first proposed in 2016, we haven't had [Wasserstein GAN](https://arxiv.org/abs/1701.07875)(2017) yet, WGAN using wasserstein distance to measure the disturibution difference between different data set.
 As for the original GAN training, we don't know when to stop training the discriminator or the generator, to get a nice result.
 But when using the wasserstein loss, as the loss decreasing, the result will be better.
 So we are going to use the WGAN and we are not going to explain the math detail of WGAN here, but to give the following steps to apply WGAN.

 * Remove the sigmoid activation from the last layer of the discriminator. (```model.py```, line 218-219)
 * Don't take logarithm to the loss of discriminator and generator. (```main.py```, line 105-108)